Deng Geu

-Dengeu John Geu (born 1 January 1997) is a Ugandan professional basketball player for SVBD of the LNB Pro B. He played college basketball for the North Dakota State Bison and the North Texas Mean Green.
+Dengeu John Geu (born 1 January 1997) is a Ugandan professional basketball player for HLA Alicante of the Primera FEB.
+He played college basketball for the North Dakota State Bison and the North Texas Mean Green.

 Early life

 Geu was born in a refugee camp in Uganda as a son of South Sudanese parents.
-At age 6, he relocated to North Dakota.
+At age 6, he relocated to South Dakota.

 College career

 In April 2019, Deng Geu left North Dakota State Bison men's basketball team.
 Geu was eligible to play immediately and did not have to sit out one year.

 There, he averaged 9.6 points per game in his last season.
 He appeared in a total of 97 games in three seasons for NDSU and made one start in 2016–17.
 Geu left NDSU with 645 points (6.6/game), 335 rebounds, and 57 blocks.

 Deng Geu later joined the University of North Texas where he graduated in 2020.